 Step 1: Kill the Innovation Committee – Figuratively of course.
+Recognize that your operational people are really good at operational things and let them focus on that.
 It will only take a phone call and an email.
 I assure you that 90% of the people on it will be grateful to have their 2pm time slot every other Thursday freed up.

 Step 2: Stop asking for Big Ideas – Stop it.
 Not in your executive retreats.
 Not in your management meetings.
 Not in your team meetings.
 Ban the term if you have to.

 Step 3: Start asking for ideas – Let it be known that ideas of any perceived size are welcome.
 Don’t box them in with speculative expectations or artificial constraints.

 Step 4: Make time for ideas – One of the things we’ve created is the Maroon IdeaSpark.
 Simply put, the IdeaSpark is where you put the people who are likely to have ideas (hint: they’re the ones doing or directly responsible for the work) in a room for a day of brainstorming.
 Consider hiring an outside consultant to facilitate and add ideas of their own.
 Maybe even invite some of your external partners to attend.
 Focus it on a particular topic (e.g. how do we achieve XX% growth in traffic next year) and see what happens.
 Feed them with pizza.
 Reward them with beer.